0BananaBig0/from_gcc_to_cpp/CPPPerface.md

    of the Standard Template Library (STL).
 While they provide the same library, there may be minor variations in implementation.
 For instance, in std::vector, if the size exceeds its capacity, it grows by 50% in Clang, whereas it grows by 100% in GCC.
+7. **Ask ChatGPT the following question** to learn more:
+   - There are many different STL implementations in C++; some are more efficient than the default STL, such as EASTL.
+Why hasn't the default STL been replaced with these more efficient alternatives?

 ## Some Basic Concepts